bluecolab/intro-git-workshop/git-cheat-sheet.md

 __Repository/Repo__:
 &nbsp; &nbsp; &nbsp; &nbsp; A container for your project

+__Merge conflict__:
+&nbsp; &nbsp; &nbsp; &nbsp; When there are conflicting changes between the main branch and branch you are working on

 __.gitignore__:
 &nbsp; &nbsp; &nbsp; &nbsp;This is a file that contains the names of things you want git to ignore